This article is written for FME 2025.0 and older. FME 2025.1+ users

 - You may wish to tighten the security on the folder where the private key is stored.

-- For Linux installs of FME Flow, be sure to reduce the permissions on the p8 file to read-only; otherwise, you'll receive errors accessing the file.
+- For Linux installations of FME Flow, be sure to set the permissions on the p8 file to read-only; otherwise, you'll receive errors when accessing the file.

-- Consider checking the 'mask connection details' in the Database Connection to hide details that are printed to the log file.
+- Consider enabling Mask Connection Details in the Database Connection to hide sensitive details printed to the log file.

 Additional Information

-Please follow the Snowflake Documentation for creating the private and public keys, as well as assigning to the Snowflake user that will be used in the key-pair authentication.
+Please follow the Snowflake Documentation to create the private and public keys, and assign them to the Snowflake user to be used for key-pair authentication.

-This article is intended to assist FME Users to make use of a Key-pair to connect to their Snowflake Environment.
-The first step is to generate a private key pair and public key, likely performed by your IT Administrator involving the Snowflake DBA.
+This article is intended to assist FME Users in using a key pair to connect to their Snowflake Environment.
+The first step is to generate a private key pair and public key, likely performed by your IT Administrator, involving the Snowflake DBA.
 The DBA will relate the public key to the Snowflake database user account.
 The FME user is given the private key and private key passphrase.
-The FME User can then use this information when creating the Snowflake Database Connection by using the Advanced - JDBC Connection Property parameters, adding “private_key_file” & “private_key_file_pwd”.
+The FME User can then use this information when creating the Snowflake Database Connection by using the Advanced - JDBC Connection Property parameters, adding private_key_file and private_key_file_pwd.

 To generate keys on Windows OS, you’ll need to install OpenSSL.
-This article may help you in that quest or speak to your IT or System Administrator.
-For stronger encryption, try to use a newer 3.x version of OpenSSL.
-Cygwin can also be extended by installing the OpenSSL package.
+This article may help you, or you can speak to your IT or System Administrator.
+For stronger encryption, try using a newer 3.x version of OpenSSL.
+Installing the OpenSSL package can also extend Cygwin.

 If you have macOS or Linux, OpenSSL is likely readily available in the command line/terminal.
 However, you’ll need DBA access to the Snowflake Database to update the user's rsa_public_key field.